 Students meeting the university requirements for admission may matriculate in the College of Fine Arts.
-Separate admissions procedures and approvals are required for some programs within the college.
+Separate admission procedures and approvals are required for some programs within the college.
 Students must contact specific departments or schools for details.

 Transfer of Community College Credits.
-The university standards for evaluation of transfer credit are listed on page 34.
-Transfer students are encouraged to contact their department or school or the Office of Student Services (GHALL 123) to ensure a smooth transition to the College of Fine Arts.
+The university standards for evaluation of transfer credit are listed on pages 50-52.
+Transfer students are encouraged to contact their department or school or the Office of Student Services (GHALL 127) to ensure a smooth transition to the College of Fine Arts.
 Credits transferred from any accredited junior or community college may be accepted up to a maximum of 64 semester hours.
 A community college student planning to transfer at the end of his or her first or second year should plan to take community college courses that meet the requirements of the ASU curriculum selected.
-Students attending Arizona community colleges are permitted to follow the degree requirements specified in the ASU General Catalog in effect at the time they begin their community college work, providing their college attendance has been continuous.
+Students attending Arizona community colleges are permitted to follow the degree requirements specified in the ASU General Catalog in effect at the time they began their community college work, providing their college attendance has been continuous.

 Courses transferred from community colleges are not accepted as upper-division credit at ASU.
 Arizona students are urged to refer to the Arizona Higher Education Course Equivalency Guide for transferability of specific courses from Arizona community colleges.
 Copies of the guide are available in counselors' offices.
-In choosing courses at a community college, students should be aware that a minimum of 50 hours of work taken at the university must be upper-division credits.
-While attending a community college, it is suggested that students elect general studies and lower-division courses in the major field.
+In choosing courses at a community college, students should be aware that a minimum of 45 hours of work taken at the university must be upper-division credits.
+While attending a community college, it is suggested that students select courses similar to ASU General Studies lower-division courses in the major field.

-General Transfer Credit.
-Direct transfer of courses from other accredited institutions to the College of Fine Arts are subject to (1) the existence of parallel and equal courses in the college's curriculum and (2) departmental or school evaluation of studio courses with respect to performance standards.
-A minimum of 30 semester hours earned in resident credit courses at ASU is required of every candidate for the bachelor's degree.
+General Transfer Credit, Direct transfer of courses from other accredited institutions to the College of Fine Arts are subject to (1) the existence of parallel and equal courses in the college's curriculum and (2) departmental or school evaluation of studio courses with respect to performance standards.
+Every candidate for the bachelor's degree must earn a minimum of 30 semester hours in resident credit at ASU.
 Transfer students enrolled in the College of Fine Arts must complete a minimum of 15 semester hours of resident credit in the major as approved by the faculty.